Time-optimal synchronisation to self-sustained oscillations under bounded control: Derivation of results -- from PMP

 respectively, where \(\bm{p}^T(t_f)=(p_{1f},p_{2f}) \) and \(F_f \equiv F(t_f)\).
 Combining these two equations yields

 The limit cycle of the Liénard equation has two extreme points $(\pm x_{\LC}^{\max},0)$, at which $x_1$ is either maximum or minimum and thus $\dot{x}_1=x_2$ vanishes.
 It is only at these points of the limit cycle that the vector $\bm{d}$ of its tangent space is vertical and $x_2$ vanishes.
 On the one hand, if the final point $(x_{1f},x_{2f})$ is not one of the extreme points, then we have that $p_{2f}\ne 0$---because the final vector of momenta is not horizontal---and Eq.~\eqref{eq:final_cond_p2F} entails that $p_0\ne 0$.
 Normalising it to $p_0=-1$, as usual in optimal control theory~\cite{pontryagin_mathematical_1987,liberzon_calculus_2012}, we obtain Eq.~\eqref{eq:final-momenta-i} in result~\ref{result2}.
 On the other hand, if the final point $(x_{1f},x_{2f})$ is one of the extreme points $(\pm x_{\LC}^{\max},0)$, then we have that $p_{2f}= 0$ and Eq.~\eqref{eq:final_cond_p2F} now implies $p_0=0$: we need $p_{1f}\ne 0$ to fulfil PMP.
 The sign of $p_{1f}$ is determined by the sign of $F_f$.
-Considering Eq.~\eqref{eq:canon_eq} for $p_2$, with $p_{2f}=0$, we get
+Considering Eq.~\eqref{eq:canon_eq} for $p_2$, with $p_{2f}=0$, we get $\dot{p}_{2f} = -p_{1f}$.
+Now if we assume $F_f > 0$, then, by Eq.~\eqref{eq:F_optimal}, $p_{2f}^{-}>0$.
+Since $p_{2f}=0$, this implies $\dot{p}_{2f}< 0 $ that in turn entails $p_{1f}>0$.
+Conversely, if $F_f<0$, we get the opposite result.
+This gives Eq.~\eqref{eq:final-momenta-ii} in result~\ref{result2}.